dcdh/openshift-sandbox/installation.md

 The version of OpenShift 3.11 under a virtual machine.

-**Why not install version 4.0 of OpenShift ?**
+**Why not install version 4.xx of OpenShift ?**

 Version 4.xx have introduced a new architecture compound by more than 1 server.

-This documentation is about installing a full OpenShift instance in one server.
+This documentation is about installing a full OpenShift instance (master and node) in one server.

 > ## References
 > [virtualbox-host-only-with-internet](https://unix.stackexchange.com/questions/383791/virtualbox-host-only-with-internet)